ark1375/K-modem_Optimization/README.md

 ### Installation

 1. **Installing Git**
 Simply download and install Git from [here](https://git-scm.com/downloads).
-When you are installing git, in the *Select Componenet* window, make sure to check `Git Bash Here` under *Windows Explorer integration*.
+When you are installing git, in the *Select Componenet* window, make sure to check `Git Bash Here` under *Windows Explorer integration* tab.
 Other than that, use the installations recomended settings and you're good to go.

 2. **Installing Maven**